 Above Finished Floor (usually refers to the luminaire mounting height or workplane height).

 Desktop refers to AGI32’s main interface screen.
 The Desktop contains all of the pull-down menus, Toolbars, and Graphics Windows related to the program operation.
-There are three modes of operation within the desktop: Normal (design mode), Render and Page Builder (presentation mode).
+There are three modes of operation within the desktop: Normal (design mode), Render and Reports (presentation mode).
 Technically, the AGI32 Desktop is a MDI (Multiple Document Interface) form.

 A building is a closed two sided modeling entity in AGI32.
 Building surfaces are opaque.